rishenko/react-lancer-timeline/README.md

 ## Credits

 This timeline would not be possible without all of the hard work by Massif Press' Lancer team and the many supporters and third party content creators.
+All SVG faction logos were borrowed from Massif's Compcon repo.

 The original design of the timeline is based on the following CodePen:
 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/MarkBoots/pen/OJOqNyB](https://codepen.io/MarkBoots/pen/OJOqNyB).